Maximizing M&A Success through Enterprise Architecture

 M&A Goals

 Mergers and acquisitions are pursued for different reasons.
-The attached graph provides an oversimplified introduction to this list as well as attempts to provide a heuristic for evaluating opportunities based on Maslow’s Hierarchy (Level 2 factors) and Herzberg’s Hygiene (Level 1) Factors.
-The former provides an opportunity for additional value that can generate increase stakeholder performance, satisfaction, and retention; whereas the latter is necessary to even get invited to compete in an industry.
+The attached graph provides an oversimplified introduction to this list.
+It also tries to offer a heuristic for evaluating opportunities based on Maslow’s Hierarchy (Level 2 factors).
+Additionally, it considers Herzberg’s Hygiene (Level 1) Factors.
+The former provides an opportunity for additional value.
+This value can generate increased stakeholder performance, satisfaction, and retention.
+The latter is necessary to even get invited to compete in an industry.

-The bottom two scenarios are included in this latter category since change leadership and innovation is no longer considered a competitive advantage but is required in order to remain relevant within an ever changing landscape.
+The bottom two scenarios are included in this latter category.
+Change leadership and innovation is no longer considered a competitive advantage.
+It is required to remain relevant within an ever-changing landscape.

 Merger/Acquisition-to-Objective Business Model Fit